MicrosoftDocs/visualstudio-docs/docs/debugger/view-data-values-in-data-tips-in-the-code-editor.md

 ### Pin a DataTip

-To pin a DataTip so that it remains open, select the pushpin **Pin to source** icon.
+To pin a DataTip so that it stays open, select the pushpin **Pin to source** icon.

 ![Pin a DataTip](../debugger/media/dbg-tips-data-tips-pinned.png "Pin a DataTip")